DBMI/R2D2-Public/Question_CoronaryHD_Diabetes_HbA1c/README.md

+## Coronary Heart Disease, Diabetes, and Hemoglobin A1C Level

 ### Question
 Among adults hospitalized with COVID-19, what is the mortality rate stratified by:
 <br>(a) history of coronary heart disease,